-Song Mashups: Song mashups are a blend of two or more different tracks into one.
+A mashup a blend of two or more different tracks into one usually by overlaying the vocal track of one song over the instrumental track of another.
 You can change a lot of different parts within the songs to make a mashup including the vocal lines, melodies, rhythms and time signature.

 It really does open up a plethora of possibilities as a musician and shows originality.
 You can also consider mashing together your own song with a cover.
 Read on to discover some hints and tips on how to make song mashups.